-Elections ACT will only record your email address in the event that you send a message by email; you provide your email address when completing an electoral form, online or otherwise, for the purposes of such things as, but not limited to, enrolment, postal voting, applications for casual work or in relation to party registration or financial disclosure; or your email address is provided by a third party.
+Elections ACT will only record your email address in the event that you send a message by email; you provide your email address when completing an electoral form, or your email address is provided by a third party.
 Your email address will only be used for the purpose for which you have provided it and will not be added to any mailing lists without your consent by way of a specific request in writing.
 Elections ACT will not use or disclose your email address for any other purpose, without your prior written consent.